franklinbrooks/Seventeenr/README.md

 Seventeenr is a single-page desktop app to help you keep track of holidays and other events in 2017.
 It uses Axios API calls to a Firebase server which allow the user full CRUD functionality over a collection of events which will persist until the user deletes them.

 ### Contributing
 This project was developed as part of the Web Development Immersive program at General Assembly in NYC, January 2017.
-My mentor for this build is [Patrick Andre](patrick.andre@generalassemb.ly).
+My mentor for this build was [Patrick Andre](patrick.andre@generalassemb.ly).
 Thanks, Patrick!

 ### Minimum Viable Product
 - Wireframes, timeline, and MVP description to squad leader via GitHub README markdown